El Comal Cafe – Santa Fe, New Mexico

 Just as El Comal itself is receded from the well-trafficked Cerrillos Road, over the years memories of the restaurant receded to the back of my mind.
 Frankly, it wasn’t until the well-traveled Lobo Lair owner Mark Chavez mentioned it on a tweet that I fondly remembered a very good meal there so many years ago.
 Chavez captioned a photo of his lunch “real recognize real.”
 Real is an apt description for El Comal, one of the least pretentious and most authentic New Mexican restaurants in the Land of Enchantment.
 Not much had changed in the nineteen years since my last visit, but it did secure a commitment not to let so much time pass before my next visit.

 If you have a number of restaurants on your “rotation” of frequent favorites, one visit to El Comal will probably convince you to add it to that rotation.
 It’s that good!
 It’s that real!
 A comprehensive breakfast and lunch-dinner menu is replete with all your favorite New Mexican dishes while a chalkboard lists a handful of daily specials which the wait staff dutifully pushes.
-Cumin is not used on either the red or green chile.
+During a visit in 2014, neither the red or green chile were made with cumin.
+Two years later, cumin is used on the red chile and salsa, but the wait staff will swear it’s in moderation (though for someone who can discern one part cumin per million, it’s intensely present).
+The green chile tends to be more piquant than the red so the heat obfuscates the influence of the cumin.

 Chips and salsa have become so de rigueur that we often take for granted that they’ll be good and that they’ll be the most piquant items on the menu.
 More than often the chips and salsa live up to those expectations.
-At El Comal, they exceed all expectations.
-Quite simply these might be the best chips and salsa served at any New Mexican restaurant in Santa Fe.
+At El Comal, they exceed all expectations…even though the presence of cumin is certainly discernible.
+During my 2014 visit, I thought the chips and salsa were among the best served at any New Mexican restaurant in Santa Fe, but the addition of cumin has changed my opinion.
 The salsa, made with red chile, is incendiary, offering a piquancy that is heightened by the restaurant’s scalding hot coffee.
 The chips are crisp, lightly salted and perfect for dredging large scoops of the superb salsa.

-My server pushed the breakfast enchiladas with such alacrity that not ordering them was not an option.
+25 July 2014: When your server pushes a dish such as the breakfast enchiladas with alacrity, not ordering them is not an option.
 Thank goodness I’m such an easy mark.
-These are among the very best breakfast enchiladas I’ve had: two rolled corn tortillas engorged with scrambled eggs and chorizo topped with shredded cheese and red and green chile.
+These are among the very best breakfast enchiladas I’ve had: two rolled corn tortillas engorged with scrambled eggs and chorizo topped with shredded cheese and red and green chile (Christmas-style).
 Chorizo is the Rodney Dangerfield of the breakfast meats, usually mentioned after bacon, sausage and ham, but when it’s made well, there is no meat quite as rousing in the morning.
 El Comal’s chorizo is rich and flavorful with a pleasant spiciness and just a bit of char.
 The corn tortillas are redolent with the enticing aromas of corn just off the comal.

-The highlight of the breakfast enchilada entree is most assuredly the red and green chile, both of which are absolutely magnificent.
-The red chile, in particular, has a depth of flavor very few red chiles achieve.
+The highlight of the breakfast enchilada entree is most assuredly the red and green chile, both of which are quite good.
+The red chile has a depth of flavor very few red chiles achieve.
 The green chile also has a real personality, one that reminds you chile is technically a fruit.
 The breakfast enchiladas are served with pinto beans and hash browns.
 The hash browns are of the “take it or leave it” variety, but dip them in the chile and they’re addictive.
 In fact, the chile is so good you’ll finish off the oft-annoying garnish with it.
 The beans are top shelf, as good as they can be made.

-El Comal offers a la carte tacos filled with ground beef, shredded beef, chicken and get this, carne adovada.
+25 July 2014: El Comal offers a la carte tacos filled with ground beef, shredded beef, chicken and get this, carne adovada.
 You haven’t lived until you’ve had a carne adovada taco.
-It’s a life altering experience, one that should entice you to order the carne adovada plate on your next visit.
-The carne adovada is porcine perfection, tender tendrils of pork marinated in a wondrous red chile.
-It pairs wonderfully with the corn tortilla.
+It’s a life altering experience, one that might entice you to order the carne adovada plate on your next visit.
+The carne adovada is porcine perfection, tender tendrils of pork marinated in a wondrous red chile (albeit tinged with cumin).
+It pairs wonderfully with the corn tortilla in which it’s nestled.
+My Kim now wishes all tacos were carne adovada tacos.

 El Comal may not be on any national publications touting the best in Santa Fe restaurants, but locals have a high regard for this small mom-and-pop.
 It’s a great restaurant warranting a greater frequency of visits.